A black car departed from Ben Gurion Airport. The driver, Molly Miriam, handed a clipboard to Vi, who rode shotgun.

 "And yet Tel Aviv is not a radioactive wasteland.
 Did your roboticists really hand-code the cost of nuclear waste into its value function?" said Miriam.

 "Of course not.
-We just use the standard open source environmental damage metric from MIRI.
+We just use the standard open source environmental damage metric.
 I'm proud of how we got it to work.
-MIRI's system is designed for use in Earth's atmosphere.
+It's designed for use in Earth's atmosphere.
 But environmental damage doesn't mean anything when you're in outer space.
 Our code applies the metric while in Earth's atmosphere or in orbit around the Earth and then turns it off after the ship reaches escape velocity.
-This works well with our existing codebase since the physics simulator already treats hyperbolic trajectories differently," said Eitan.
+This integrates well with our existing codebase since the physics simulator already treats hyperbolic trajectories differently," said Eitan.

 "Could it drop debris on Earth?" said Miriam.